n3554/n3554/technical_specification/parallelism.4.algorithms.md

 ### Effect of execution policies on parallel algorithm execution {#parallel.alg.general.exec}

+1. The standard library functions can access objects indirectly accessible via its arguments or via elements of its container by invoking the following
+functions:

+* Functions on those container elements that are required by its specification.
+* User-provided function objects to be applied during the execution of the algorithm, if required by the specification.

+These functions are herein called the _element access functions_.

+[*Example:* The `sort` function may invoke the following element access
+functions:

+* The `swap` function on the elements of the container (as per 25.4.1.1/2)
+* The user-provided provided `Compare` function object. -- *end example*]

-1. Parallel algorithms have template parameters named `ExecutionPolicy` which describe the manner in which the execution of these algorithms may be parallelized and the manner in which they apply user-provided function objects.
+2. Parallel algorithms have template parameters named `ExecutionPolicy` which describe the manner in which the execution of these algorithms may be parallelized and the manner in which they apply element access functions.

-2. The applications of function objects in parallel algorithms invoked with an execution policy object of type `sequential_execution_policy` execute in sequential order in the calling thread.
+3. The invocation of element access functions in parallel algorithms invoked with an execution policy object of type `sequential_execution_policy` execute in sequential order in the calling thread.

-3. The applications of function objects in parallel algorithms invoked with an execution policy object of type `parallel_execution_policy` are permitted to execute in an unordered fashion in unspecified threads, and indeterminately sequenced within each thread.
+4. The invocations of element access functions in parallel algorithms invoked with an execution policy object of type `parallel_execution_policy` are permitted to execute in an unordered fashion in unspecified threads, and indeterminately sequenced within each thread.
    [*Note:* It is the caller's responsibility to ensure correctness, for example that the invocation does not introduce data races or deadlocks. –- *end note*]

      [*Example:*